Is the program accredited?

 Is Step 2 Clinical Skills (CS) required for application?

-Step 2 CS score is not required for the application but if accepted to our program, we require that you complete and pass Step 2 CS prior to arrival.
+Step 2 CS score is not required for the application but if accepted to our program, we generally require that you complete and pass Step 2 CS prior to arrival.
+Due to the suspension of the Step 2 CS exam by the USLME through May 2020, we will honor the recommendations put in place by the ECFMG for IMG applicants requiring certification.

 Will I have a mentor?